alex-boulay/ABox/README.md

   - Make them able to leave alongside GraphicsPipeline
   - QueueFamilies optimisations (maxload)

 #### Platform

 - load tracy :
   - mem tracking
   - performance

 ### Do I do ?

 - VMA ?
 - Custom Memmory allocators overloaded with tracy for CPU too ?
 - Make a config file ? - Handle external compilation ?
 - inlude ImGui loading interface ?
 - Make everything pickable from a menu ? then save it into a config xml/json ?

 ### Done

 - Automanage Malloc/Free Vulkan Structure dependencies
 - tracy part of the makefile (might have to change the download to local archive for stability and offline purposes)
 - VkShader Loading and binding
 - ResourcesManager Instance Loading
 - Device Manager
 - GraphicsPipeline
 - Swapchain
+  - Swapchain recreation
 - Shader ressources handling
   - need to manage/free them
 - Wrapper extra behavior
   - Notion of parent -> (device only atm need a template : Device/Instance)
   - Self Destruction call
   - Specific lambda destructions catch with parents callbacks
 - AutoLoad/Manage DebugHandler
 - CommandPools/ Buffers
 - Queues
 - ResourcesManager
   - WaitIdle on all devices